danielbodnar/awesome-stars/README.md

 - [shaoxiongji/knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs
 - [RUCAIBox/RecBole](https://github.com/RUCAIBox/RecBole) - A unified, comprehensive and efficient recommendation library
 - [chihming/awesome-network-embedding](https://github.com/chihming/awesome-network-embedding) - A curated list of network embedding techniques.
-- [zjunlp/DeepKE](https://github.com/zjunlp/DeepKE) - An Open Toolkit for Knowledge Graph Extraction and Construction published at EMNLP2022 System Demonstrations.
+- [zjunlp/DeepKE](https://github.com/zjunlp/DeepKE) - [EMNLP 2022] An Open Toolkit for Knowledge Graph Extraction and Construction
 - [frutik/awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness
 - [opencog/atomspace](https://github.com/opencog/atomspace) - The OpenCog (hyper-)graph database and graph rewriting system
 - [Uzay-G/espial](https://github.com/Uzay-G/espial) - Espial is an engine for automated organization and discovery of personal knowledge